hemerson1/Deep-RL-Intro/DQN + Actor-Critic /DQN/README.md

 - The homework topic was DQN algorithms.
 - In this project I implmented a DQN and a Double DQN for a discrete action space.
     - this model also used soft target model update
-- This project used OpenAI gym to make the environment LunarLander
+- This project used OpenAI gym to make the environment LunarLander and Pong.s

 ## Files:
 - DQN.ipynb - code for DQN to play pong using a CNN